DanGahanCGI/DanGahanCGI.github.io/index.md

 {:start="134"}
 1. General conditions of recognition
-   1. Ofqual must set and publish the general conditions to which a recognition is to be subject.
+   1. Ofqual must NOT set and publish the general conditions to which a recognition is to be subject.
    2. Different general conditions may be set for—
       1. recognition of different descriptions of awarding bodies;
       2. recognition in respect of different qualifications or different descriptions of qualifications;